wxWidgets/wxWidgets/docs/contributing/about-platform-toolkit-and-library-names.md

 --------------------------------------------------------------------

 `$debug` is set to `'d'` for the libraries using debug version of CRT and is empty for release libraries.
-It is only really useful for the libraries created with MSVC projects and makefiles, as MSVC debug and release CRT are not ABI-compatible, but is also used by `makefile.gcc` under MSW for consistency with `makefile.vc`.
+It is only really useful for the libraries created with MSVC, as MSVC debug and release CRT are not ABI-compatible, but is also used by MinGW (makefile.gcc, CMake) for consistency with MSVC builds.
 When using configure under MSW or UNIX, it is always empty.

 --------------------------------------------------------------------